Log in

 OTAC receives many questions from OT practitioners about practice regulations.
 OTAC is not able to provide any legal advice or interpretation of practice regulations.
 Please review the Colorado OT Practice Act and the information on the OT page of DORA (Department of Regulatory Agencies) from the links on the DORA information page and the Practice FAQ page.

-NOTE: OT INTERSTATE COMPACT: OTAC helped pass the OT Interstate Compact bill in 2021.
-The Compact is NOT ACTIVE yet (2024) as the first 10 states are working on designing the specifics of the implementation of the bill.
-This bill WILL NOT REPLACE THE NEED TO OBTAIN A COLORADO OT LICENSE TO PRACTICE IN COLORADO.
+• OT INTERSTATE COMPACT: OTAC helped pass the OT Interstate Compact bill in 2021.
+The Compact is not active yet.
+This bill will not replace the need to obtain Colorado OT license to practice in Colorado.
 The bill will make it easier to obtain a license if you already have a license in another compact state.
 All OT practitioners in Colorado must obtain a Colorado license and follow the Colorado OT Practice Act Regulations.
-Read more about the OT Interstate Compact HERE
+Read more about the OT Interstate Compact here!

-You may also contact DORA directly with your question here: https://dpo.colorado.gov/OccupationalTherapy
+You may also contact DORA directly with your question here.

 We also recommend contacting AOTA if your question relates to a national practice issue.